viviRbi/vyNote/readme.md

 ## What are the access modifiers in Java?
 Explain them.
-- public, protected (same package + subclass), default (same package), private (only in the class itself)
+-

-## What are the non-access modifiers in Java?
+15. What are the non-access modifiers in Java?
-- Static, finale

-## What is the difference between static and final variables?
+16. What is the difference between static and final variables?
-- Static = belong to the class, only static method can call a static method and variable
-- Finale = method or field is immutable.
-IF try to change will cause uncheck error

 ## What are the default values for all data types in Java?
 - Boolean